Grabow: Museum

+The town museum is located at Marktstraße 19, in the same building that served as the Grabower Süsswaren factory from foundation until as late as GDR-times.

+Cuisine

 Grabow well known for its "Grabower Küßchen" chocolate-coated marshmallow treats.
 They are produced by the Grabower Süsswaren GmbH which was originally founded by Johann Bollhagen in 1835 as the Bollhagenschen Pfeffernuß- und Bisquitfabrik that primarily produced pretzels, waffles, and Pfeffernüsse.
 After World War II, it was transformed into the VEB Grabower Dauerbackwaren under East German rule and started producing the now-iconic treat.
 The company was re-privatized in 1991 and has been owned by the Dutch Continental Bakeries since 2010, which itself was acquired by Biscuit International in 2022.